 Geographic information science and technology, along with geostatistics and analysis of satellite imagery, have emerged as major cross-disciplinary tools used in academic research, industrial applications, and public policy analysis.
 This is especially true on the Berkeley campus.
 Students, faculty and staff across campus are using these technologies to understand how plants and animals might respond to climate change, how the built environment might influence public health, and how land use is changing in the tropics.
 Adding these skills to your undergraduate or graduate program can help you get a job, or can help you delve into new areas of research.

-Read more on the CNR website.
+Read more on the Rausser website.